jacobwolson/arcade-game-udacity-fend-2018-grow-with-google-scholarship-project-3-object-oriented-js/README.md

 ## Authors

 Utilizing various sources, Jacob W. Olson added to and edited code provided by Udacity, and utilized art assets provided by Udacity, to complete this project.
-Primary contributions to the project by Jacob W. Olson — drawing on sources noted — are in the `app.js` file, and also include the popover markup, styling and functionality, as well some interaction between methods and variables found in `app.js`, and the `engine.js` and `resources.js`, scripts provided by Udacity.
+Primary contributions to the project by Jacob W. Olson — drawing on sources noted — are in the `app.js` file, and also include the popover markup, styling and functionality inspired by W3 School's tutorial on the topic, as well some interaction between methods and variables found in `app.js`, and the `engine.js` and `resources.js`, scripts provided by Udacity.

 ## Getting Started